sabinem/treehouse-python-techdegree/README.md

 ## Run program
 - Start the application with `python3 soccer_league.py`
-- It will generate a text file for each player with the team assignment
+- It will generate a text file for each player with the team assignment and print a report on the team assignments.